-As the autumn/winter 17 men's collections made it to Paris, designers including Balenciaga and Valentino took on the suits that run the show.
+As the fall/winter 17 men's collections made it to Paris, designers including Balenciaga and Valentino took on the suits that run the show.

 Balenciaga fall/winter 17

 The hardest part about working in a creative company expected to make a profit is the cynicism of the corporate machine.
-Perhaps that's why Walter van Beirendonck styled all his exits with over-dimensional gloves on the first day of autumn/winter 17 men's shows in Paris.
-Watching his show hours after Demna Gvasalia's fantastic Balenciaga collection based on those corporate cannibals, you couldn't help but read into van Beirendonck's enormous gloves as a symbol of the heavy-handedness of the suits, who are always pushing the creative talents that keep their brands going to produce the same product for less—with little regard for the human aspect of the work they do.
-On Wednesday in Paris, designers collectively reflected the disconnect of a Trump-tastic world run once again - as of this Friday when he takes his presidential oath - by corporate suits, who dish out executive orders from the top with little care for the human consequences of their actions.
+Perhaps that's why Walter van Beirendonck styled all his exits with over-dimensional gloves on the first day of fall/winter 17 men's shows in Paris.
+Watching his show hours after Demna Gvasalia's fantastic Balenciaga collection based on those corporate cannibals, you couldn't help but read into van Beirendonck's enormous gloves as a symbol of the heavy-handedness of the suits, who are always pushing the creative talents that keep their brands going to produce the same product for less — with little regard for the human aspect of the work they do.
+On Wednesday in Paris, designers collectively reflected the disconnect of a Trump-tastic world run once again — as of this Friday when he takes his presidential oath — by corporate suits, who dish out executive orders from the top with little care for the human consequences of their actions.
 "Hi, it's Maureen.
 Press 2 for immigration," a voice on Christophe Lemaire's soundtrack said.
-It was comprised of call centre people, real but robotic the computer-says-no way, and those voice-sensitive automated systems increasingly favoured by big corporations where callers don't even get to speak to a person—the symbol of ultimate human disconnect.
+It was comprised of call center people, real but robotic the computer-says-no way, and those voice-sensitive automated systems increasingly favored by big corporations where callers don't even get to speak to a person — the symbol of ultimate human disconnect.

-Lemaire's soft, warmly coloured tailoring had an almost friendly character about it, the antithesis to the strict, buttoned-up uniforms favoured by the corporate machine—and breaking down those uniforms and what the stand for would be the theme of the day.
-"The first collection I did was about tailoring and really putting tailoring on a pedestal, and this time we worked a lot around formal attire and business clothing," Demna Gvasalia said after a Balenciaga show that deconstructed the business wardrobe, hailed it and ridiculed it all at once.
+Lemaire's soft, warmly colored tailoring had an almost friendly character about it, the antithesis to the strict, buttoned-up uniforms favored by the corporate machine — and breaking down those uniforms and what they stand for would be the theme of the day.
+"The first collection I did was about tailoring and really putting tailoring on a pedestal, and this time we worked a lot around formal attire and business clothing," Demna Gvasalia said after a Balenciaga show that deconstructed the business wardrobe, hailed it, and ridiculed it all at once.
 "We wanted to take away the rigidity and the coldness of the corporate suit.
 That's why the collection had a lot of elements of padding and comfort.
 Most of the guys were wearing sneakers.
-It's warm and cosy, actually—something that's not really a characteristic of the corporate."
-Balenciaga recently moved offices and became neighbours with Kering, the group which owns the house, resulting in a meeting between the hoodie-clad creative talents, who design the brand, and the suits, who employ them.
+It's warm and cozy, actually —something that's not really a characteristic of the corporate."
+Balenciaga recently moved offices and became neighbors with Kering, the group which owns the house, resulting in a meeting between the hoodie-clad creative talents, who design the brand, and the suits, who employ them.
 "My work is always about reflecting the reality around us, and I think it's just honest.
 That's what's happening around us.
 We now kind of co-exist with this corporate institution, which influenced the beginning of this collection," Gvasalia said.